R-W-Jones/DigitalGarden/src/site/notes/TechnicalAspects/BatteryTechnology/Battery Technology.md

 ## Overview

 The Battery Technology hub provides a comprehensive overview of the latest advancements, challenges, and considerations in EV battery technology.
-By understanding the nuances of battery chemistry, charging infrastructure, and sustainability, we can drive innovation and adoption of electric mobility.
+By understanding the nuances of battery chemistry, charging infrastructure, and sustainability, we can drive innovation and accelerate adoption of electric mobility.

 ## Why It Matters